“What good is the warmth of summer, without the cold of winter to give it sweetness.”

 – John Steinbeck, Travels with Charley: In Search of America

 This Pulitzer and Nobel Prize winner had something right (other than the success of his 72 books and numerous awards)—the end of summer is bittersweet, both its coming and going should be reveled in to understand its full seasonal intention.
-As far as food consumption goes, in figs.2retrospective, it seems I have tried to take Steinbeck’s words in stride with the seasons.
+As far as food consumption goes, in retrospective, it seems I have tried to take Steinbeck’s words in stride with the seasons.
 This summer has been abundant; we Northwesterners are lucky to still see a few more bright days and a prosperous harvest for food, hops and grapes from a sun-drenched summer.

 A late summer delicacy that took advantage of the summer warmth to ripen in sweetness is the fig. Yes, Newtons come to mind, holiday pudding that you’ve only heard about yet not seen, the color of your great aunt’s teeth after her bottle of wine is drained at family gatherings—fig isn’t particularly the kitchen novice’s first grab for summer goods.
 Fortunately, the fruit is approachable, rich and complementing to many meats and dishes, from chicken and steak to salad and desserts.
 In other words, this fruit is the shit.